Sightseeing in Verona Italy

 It is rather miraculous that anything survives of this 1st century theater.
 It is only thanks to the incredible foresight of a certain Andrea Monga that it does.

-Mr Monga decided in the mid 19th century that unless something was done the theater would be lost forever.
-The result was that this clever, and wealthy, gentlemen bought all the houses they were building on the site and demolished them.
+Mr Monga decided in the mid-19th century that unless something was done, the theater would be lost forever.
+The result was that this clever and wealthy gentlemen bought all the houses built on the site and demolished them.

-Thanks to Andrea Monga the theater is now the place to enjoy Shakespeare, ballet and jazz concerts.
-You can find out what is on via the official theater site.
+Thanks to Andrea Monga, the theater is now the place to enjoy summer Shakespeare, ballet, and jazz concerts.
+Next door is the fascinating Archaeological Museum.

 Ponte Pietra

-Destroyed by the Germans on leaving Verona during WW11, the bridge has since been rebuilt using the original material.
+Destroyed by the Germans as they retreated from Verona during World War II, the bridge has been meticulously rebuilt using its original materials, preserving its historic charm.

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.